Al Mulock

 Alfred Mulock Rogers (June 30, 1926 – May 1968), better known as Al Mulock or Al Mulloch, was a Canadian character actor.

 Early life

-Alfred Mulock Rogers was born on June 30, 1926 in Toronto, Ontario, Canada.
-He was the only child of Adèle Cawthra Mulock (1904–1970) and Alfred Rogers.
-Maternally he was descended from the Mulock family, headed by Sir William Mulock KCMG, the former Postmaster-General of Canada and one of the wealthiest families in the then-Dominion of Canada.
+Alfred Mulock Rogers was born on June 30, 1926, in Toronto, Ontario, Canada.
+He was the only child of Adèle Cawthra Mulock and Alfred Rogers.
+Maternally he was descended from the Mulock family, headed by Sir William Mulock KCMG, the former Postmaster-General of Canada and one of the wealthiest families in Canada.

 Career

 He attended the Lee Strasberg's Actors Studio in New York City, United States.
 Then, with David de Keyser, he started The London Studio, which taught method acting to British actors.
 Mulock became active in the British film industry in the 1950s and early 1960s, making numerous appearances in various British television series and films.

 He is best known for his roles in Spaghetti Western films, most notably in his two collaborations with Sergio Leone, The Good, the Bad and the Ugly and Once Upon a Time in the West.
 He appears, and is memorably shot in each film: by Eli Wallach's character, Tuco, in the former and by Charles Bronson's character (in a shoot out along with two others) in the opening scene of the latter.